fineanmol/plant-tree/README.md

-🎋 Updated on Thu, 14 Aug 2025 21:19:42 GMT
+🌱 Updated on Fri, 15 Aug 2025 06:52:11 GMT

-> "Experience is the name everyone gives to their mistakes."
+> "The best error message is the one that never shows up."